Teaching Support Staff Union: Independent union structure

 The TSSU is a grassroots union, which means that it is not governed by any other larger union or umbrella organization.
 All decisions are made by members, either in General Membership meetings or through the union's many committees.
 Any individual who has a position in one of bargaining unit categories (e.g. TA, SI, ELC instructor) in the past year is considered a member of the TSSU.
-There are four Salaried Officers who are part of the larger Executive Committee, which handles the day to day running of the Union; all of the Executives are also members, which helps make sure that Executive members are in touch with issues of concern to TSSU members.
+There are six Salaried Officers who are part of the larger Executive Committee, which handles the day to day running of the Union.
+All Executive Officers are also members, which helps make sure that they are in touch with issues of concern to the broader TSSU membership.
 Executive positions are elected twice a year, and no member is allowed to occupy a position more than two years consecutively; this encourages skills development among a broad portion of the Membership, and helps to prevent the concentration of knowledge in the hands of a few members.
 The Executive normally meets every two weeks, and meetings are always open to any TSSU member who wishes to attend.

 General Membership Meetings (GMs) take place three times every semester and a minimum of 20 members (quorum) must be present before any decisions are made.
 The Membership has control of the Union resources and must approve the annual budget, financial statements, and most expenditures of the Union.
 Committees and Executive members make regular reports to the GM and are guided by the motions put forward at these meetings.
 As well, any member can bring forward a motion at a GM—this motion can be about supporting other social justice organizations, starting a new committee, putting on an event, the possibilities are limitless.

-The TSSU is a founding member of the Coalition of Graduate Employee Unions (CGEU).
+The TSSU is also a founding member of the Coalition of Graduate Employee Unions (CGEU).